Flow assurance on TAPS

 Crude oil naturally contains small amounts of water.
 As crude slows and cools, water begins to separate out from the oil and accumulate at the bottom of the pipeline, increasing the risk of corrosion.
 This happens today during shutdowns, when water accumulates at low points.
 As water drops out and everything cools, the risk of ice-related problems increases.

 Alaska North Slope Crude oil naturally contains up to 2 percent wax by volume.
 There are two issues with wax: First, when the pipe walls are colder than 70 degrees and colder than the oil, wax crystals deposit on the pipe wall and stick to it.
 Second, wax precipitates out of the crude oil.
 Less turbulence, cooler crude temperature and slower flow all may result in more wax sticking to pipe walls and more wax dropping out of the oil and settling in the pipeline.
 Wax deposits are removed by running cleaning pigs.

 Alyeska and its owner companies have analyzed the risks, options and challenges of declining throughput.
 The best long-term solution is more oil.
 In the meantime, some mitigations are already in place, while engineers are validating other potential steps through laboratory and field tests.

 For the immediate future, Alyeska is adding heat to keep the crude warm and to prevent small amounts of water from freezing in the line.
-The pigging program has been modified, as well, with frequency changes and the use of different pig designs to keep the pipe clean of wax.
+The pigging program has been modified, as well, with pigs being sent at less frequency, a 'pig washing' station being installed at Pump Station 8, and the use of different pig designs to keep the pipe clearer of wax.